sverzegnassi/coreapps-doc-test/CONTRIBUTING.md

 We have just started to focus on visuals and Human Interface Design, therefore our set of tools might be very incomplete.
 Here's where we need your help!

-If you are an artist or a designer, feel free to open a report on our GitHub Issues trackers, open a discussion in the [Design section](https://forums.ubports.com/category/40/design) of our forum, or contact us using one of the channels we offer [support](/SUPPORT.md).
+If you are an artist or a designer, feel free to open a report on our GitHub Issues trackers, open a discussion in the [Design section](https://forums.ubports.com/category/40/design) of our forum, or contact us using one of our [channels](/SUPPORT.md).

 We want to create a community of designers that helps with the creation of great apps.